needle-mirror/com.unity.recorder/Documentation~/RecordingAccumulation.md

 The use of the **Accumulation** feature is subject to very specific conditions:
 * Your project must use [High Definition Render Pipeline (HDRP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest).
+* The **Game View** must be always visible during the recording.
 * The Accumulation feature is available only for **Movie** or **Image Sequence** recorders.
 * You can only select **Game View** or **Targeted Camera** as the **Source** for the recording.
 * You can only use one active Recorder at a time when you record accumulation.

 In addition to the requirements above, path-tracing accumulation requires DX12.

+## Game View must be visible
+When the Game View is hidden, for example, behind a Scene View, Unity can't reach [`WaitForEndOfFrame`](https://docs.unity3d.com/ScriptReference/WaitForEndOfFrame.html).
+If this happens during a recording, the Recorder stays in a waiting state but the simulation keeps moving forward, and so does the game clock.

+As a result:
+* As soon as and as long as the Game View is hidden, the Recorder can't record any frames of the simulation being played.
+* If you temporarily hide the Game View during accumulation, [a progress bar becomes visible in the recorded frames](KnownIssues.md#progress-bar-is-visible-on-frames-when-accumulation-is-enabled) due to sub-frame synchronization issue between Recorder and HDRP.

 ## Accumulation disables concurrent recording